fredbrowne/hangmanPython/README.md

 Hard - 3 Strikes and you are Out!
 Only 3 attempts!
 Good Luck!

-The words are retrieved randomly through words.txt (taken from https://github.com/Xethron/Hangman/blob/master/words.txt)
+The words are retrieved randomly through words.txt

 ## Usage